yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+3.4 (Jan 7, 2015)
+- Cleaned up directory structure
+- Fixed bug with Global bindings not getting their Tick() called in the correct order
+- Fixes to the releases automation scripts

 3.2 (December 20, 2015)
 - Added the concept of "Commands" and "Signals".
 See documentation for details.
 - Fixed validation for decorator scenes that open decorator scenes.